GunjanKMishra/ToDoList/README.md

 # To-Do List
-## I worked a lot on this project to make it happened by my self only (Still Working On It)
+## I worked a lot on this project, read endless docs to complete this project. <br> It looks simple but because i'm a newbie it was quite challenging for me!!
 ##  Tech Stack Used
 * CSS
 * JavaScript